manikanta-sandeep/IITM-Database/README.md

         - According to previous courses taken
         - Suggest term-wise plan for remaining courses
         - Suggest course orientation videos
+        - Student can give month&year of graduation he/she would like to as an input.
+Basing on it ML predicts the student timeline
     - Course selection considering all above criteria

 6. Fee payment